Hazardous Waste Generator Improvement Update

 Amendments concerning waste-derived fuel, incinerator permits.

-To clarify existing regulations governing incinerators and waste-to-energy facilities, and to provide requirements for and certain exemptions for the use of fuels derived from solid waste.
+waste-to-energy facilities, and to provide requirements for and certain exemptions for the use of

 Solid Waste Program